Academic Year 2018 – 2019

 Student Health Service Fee: $20 per semester for fall and spring; $16 for summer session.
 This is a mandated fee unless the student presents a waiver.
 Those eligible for a waiver are:

 Students who depend solely on prayer for healing in accordance with the teachings of a bona fide religious sect, denomination, or organization.
 For further information, call (714) 895- 8306.

 Students enrolled only in courses of less than two weeks duration.

 College Service Charge: $17 per semester for fall and spring. $10 for summer session.
 This charge underwrites many student services and campus programs.
 The College Administration and Student Council encourage students to support the campus community by paying this non-mandatory fee.

 A portion ($1.00) of each $17, funds student scholarships.
-Information about specific programs funded by this charge and requests for a waiver of the College Services Charge are available during posted business hours in the Office of Student Life and Leadership.
+Information about specific programs funded by this charge and requests for a waiver of the College Services Charge are available during posted business hours in the Office of Campus Life.
 The request to waive the College Services Charge must be secured in advance prior to the student’s payment of registration fees.
 The period to obtain this waiver is between the date class schedules are available online through the last day to enroll in the regular school semester.
 This fee is subject to change.
 For further information call (714) 895-8261.